The Strangest Proton?: Results

-{\bf Results.} In Table~\ref{table:chi2} we summarize the values of the $\chi^2$ per data point obtained from each of the three fits and for the datasets discussed above: $\chi^2_{\rm bs}$ for {\tt str\_base}; $\chi^2_{\rm pr}$ for {\tt str\_prior}; and $\chi^2_{\rm str}$ for {\tt str}.
-By comparing these values across the three fits, we observe that the description of the new datasets --- which, in particular, is not optimal for the ATLAS $W$, $Z$ data in the {\tt str\_base} fit and for the NOMAD data in the {\tt str\_base} and {\tt str\_prior} fits --- markedly improves as soon as they are included in subsequent fits.
-The largest effect is witnessed by the NOMAD data, whose $\chi^2$ decreases from about 9 in the {\tt str\_base} and {\tt str\_prior} fits to about 0.6 in the {\tt str} fit.
-The $\chi^2$ for all of the other datasets is in general not affected upon addition of the NOMAD data in the {\tt str} fit, except for the NuTeV dataset, whose $\chi^2$ is further reduced in comparison to the {\tt str\_prior} fit.
-We therefore conclude that the dataset is overall consistent and well described in the {\tt str} fit.
-The NOMAD dataset is illustrated in Fig.~\ref{fig:nomad_data_vs_th_Enu}, where we compare the corresponding theoretical predictions, obtained from the {\tt str\_prior} and {\tt str} fits (that is, before and after the inclusion of the NOMAD data), and the experimental measurements.
-See the SM for similar comparisons for other strangeness-sensitive datasets.
+We first assess the general consistency of the new experimental data, by comparing the values of the $\chi^2$ of the first three fits.
+The description of the new datasets --- which, in particular, is not optimal for the ATLAS $W$, $Z$ dataset in the {\tt str\_base} fit and for the NOMAD dataset in the {\tt str\_base} and {\tt str\_prior} fits --- markedly improves as soon as they are included in subsequent fits.
+The largest effect is witnessed by the NOMAD dataset, whose $\chi^2$ per data point decreases from about 9 in the {\tt str\_base} and {\tt str\_prior} fits to about 0.6 in the {\tt str} fit.
+The $\chi^2$ for all of the other datasets is in general not affected upon the addition of the NOMAD dataset in the {\tt str} fit, except for the NuTeV dataset, whose $\chi^2$ is further improved in comparison to the {\tt str\_prior} fit.
+We therefore conclude that the global dataset is overall consistent and satisfactorily described in the final {\tt str} fit.

+We then assess the consistency of alternative NOMAD datasets by comparing the $\chi^2$ of the {\tt str} and {\tt str\_s\_hat} fits.
+We recall that they include, respectively, the $E_\nu$--dependent and the $\sqrt{\hat{s}}$--dependent distributions.
+A very similar fit quality is achieved in the two cases, not only for the NOMAD dataset, but also for all of the other datasets: the differences in the values of the $\chi^2$ between the two fits are smaller than statistical fluctuations.
+This fact suggests that the alternative NOMAD datasets are consistent between them and with the rest of the dataset.
+This conclusion is in line with the observation that a similar number of effective replicas is obtained by reweighting the {\tt str\_prior} fit with either dataset, see the discussion in Sect.~\ref{sec:PDFsets}.

+We finally assess the effect of parametrizing the charm PDF (or not) by comparing the $\chi^2$ of the {\tt str} and {\tt str\_pch} fits.
+We recall that the two fits contain exactly the same datasets, however in the former the charm PDF is parametrized on the same footing as the other light quark PDFs, while in the latter it is generated perturbatively off the light quarks and the gluon.
+The fitted charm fit ({\tt str}) achieves a better description of the strangeness-sensitive datasets, and of the global dataset overall, than the perturbative charm fit ({\tt str\_pch}).
+We note in particular the $\chi^2$ values of the ATLAS $W,Z$ and of the total datasets, which increase respectively from 1.67 to 1.80 and from 1.17 to 1.20 when comparing the {\tt str} and the {\tt str\_pch} fits.
+We therefore confirm previous studies indicating that fitting the charm PDFs improves the description of the experimental data within a global PDF analysis.